Anissa3005/omamori-app/README.md

 The primary language I used for this app is JavaScript.

-For the backend, I used Node.js as the runtime environment and Express.js as the framework to build my server-side.
-For the database, I used Postgres and Knex.js as the query builder.
+For the backend, I used `Node.js` as the runtime environment and `Express.js` as the framework to build my server-side.
+For the database, I used `Postgres` and `Knex.js` as the query builder.
-The frontend was created with React, a JavaScript library used to build reusable UI components.
-HTML and CSS were used for structuring and styling the application.
+The frontend was created with `React`, a JavaScript library used to build reusable UI components. `HTML` and `CSS` were used for structuring and styling the application.
 The libraries I used to create the map component were Leaflet and React Leaflet.

 The challenges I faced were deploying, passing props in React, creating handle functions in React, and getting the location from the user after logging in.

 This project was created in a three-day challenge, so if I had more time, I would have done things differently.
 In the future, I would like to implement a blob to store pictures and location tags, so people can pin their omamori on the right shrine at any time.

 # How to use the project

-Open the backend and run npm install in the terminal to install all the dependencies.

-Open the frontend and run npm install in the terminal to do the same as the backend.
+1. Clone the repository: git clone `https://github.com/Anissa3005/omamori-app.git`
+2. Install the dependencies:
+    Backend: `cd back-end && npm install`
+    Frontend: `cd front-end && npm install`
+3. Start the server:
+    Backend: `cd back-end && npm start`
+    Frontend: `cd front-end && npm start`
+Access the application in your web browser at `http://localhost:3000`